lachrist/linvail/README.md

 # Linvail

-Linvail is a [npm module](https://www.npmjs.com/linvail) which implements a transitive access control system based on [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) knowne as [membrane](https://tvcutsem.github.io/js-membranes).
+Linvail is a [npm module](https://www.npmjs.com/linvail) which implements a transitive access control system based on [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) known as [membrane](https://tvcutsem.github.io/js-membranes).
 This module's motivation was to build dynamic analyses capable of tracking primitive values across the object graph.
 Originally it was hard-coupled with the JavaScript code instrumenter [Aran](https://www.npmjs.com/aran).
 Now, this module can be used on its own.

 ## Wild Values, Tame Values and Dirty Values

-Using Linvail requires to juggle with three sets of values: *Wild*, *Tame* and *Dirty*.
+Using Linvail requires to juggle between three sets of values: *Wild*, *Tame* and *Dirty*.
 Dirty values can only be obtained by calling the user-defined function `membrane.taint`.
 There is no restriction on dirty values because Linvail always uses the other used-defined function `membrane.clean` before using them them in any operation.
 Wild values are values which seem to contain only other wild values.
 By opposition, tame values seem to only contain dirty values.
 A wild value can be converted to a tame value with the Linvail-defined function `capture` and a tame value can be converted to a wild value with the Linvail-defined function `release`.
-These two functions involve wrapping objects into  which will perform the appropriate conversion.
+These two functions involve wrapping objects into ECMAScript proxies which will perform the appropriate conversion.

 ![category](img/category.png)